 Lexington Kentucky Criminal Defense Attorney

-If you have been charged with, or are under investigation for, manslaughter, your best course of action is to contact a criminal defense attorney immediately.
+If you or a loved one is charged with manslaughter, you need to hire the best criminal defense attorney you can find.
 You should not discuss the case with anyone else, including the police, investigators, friends, and family members, because those statements can be used against you in court.
 Even if you are only a suspect and have not been formally charged with a crime, consulting with an attorney can help protect your rights.